zemzale/ubiquitest/README.md

 - [x] I as a user can add sub-tasks to my to-do items - so that I could make logical groups of tasks and see their overall progress.
 - [x] I as a user can make infinite nested levels of subtasks.
+- [x] I as a user can specify cost/price for a task or a subtask - so that I can track my expenses / project cost.

 # Notes